goudsema/Selective_Color_Naming/README.md

 # Selective_Color_Naming
 Final project for SI 699: Big Data Analytics.
+The report on this project is included in the repository, titled goudsema-si699-report.pdf.

 The flowers folder contains the images from the publicly available research dataset by Maria-Elena Nilsback and Andrew Zisserman which were used in the survey and project analysis.